johannschopplich/nuxt-api-party/docs/api/use-my-api-data.md

-# `useApiPartyData`
+# `useMyApiData`

 ::: info
-`useApiPartyData` is a placeholder used as an example in the documentation.
+`useMyApiData` is a placeholder used as an example in the documentation.
 The composable is generated based on your API endpoint ID.
 For example, if you were to call an endpoint `jsonPlaceholder`, the composable will be called `useJsonPlaceholderData`.
 :::

 Returns the raw response of the API endpoint.
 Intended for data which requires reactive updates, e.g. when using the data in a template.